Candy Apples: Career

-Apples was still living at home with her parents when she started making movies at age 19 (in 1995) at an adult film production company.
+Candy Apples was still living at home with her parents when she started making movies at age 19 (in 1995) at an adult film production company.
 She has stated that she makes "up to $2,000 per scene" in adult movies.

 She has appeared several times on the Howard Stern TV and radio shows, and she has been in a Rolling Stones video shoot in Las Vegas at the request of one of her fans, Keith Richards.
 She has also appeared as herself on the Jerry Springer show.

-Gangbang world record
+World record gang bang

-On October 9, 1999, Apples became the world gangbang record holder, which used to be held by porn star Houston, with 742 "instances of sex", including oral sex and strap-on use.
-She was aiming for over 2,000, but the gangbang was eventually halted by a Los Angeles Police raid.
+On October 9, 1999, Candy Apples became the world gang bang record holder, which used to be held by porn star Houston, with 742 "instances of sex", including oral sex and strap-on use.
+Candy Apples was aiming for over 2,000, but the gang bang was eventually halted by a Los Angeles Police raid.
 She was originally going to marry her then fiancé, now husband, at the end of the gangbang.